-In addition to year-round ritual planners, dozens of others come together in the weeks prior to create this amazing gathering - singing and playing music, creating colorful invocations, building altars and installations...
+In addition to year-round ritual planners, dozens of volunteers come together in the weeks prior to create this amazing gathering - singing and playing music, creating colorful invocations, building altars and installations...

-If you are in the Bay Area in late October, you can join us!

-Tickets and volunteer information can be found at:
+If you are in the Bay Area in late October, you can join!
+Vidreos, tickets and information can be found at: